Sayani07/gravitas/README.md

 ## Quick look

-gravitas comes with an interactive webpage, which lets you interactively go through the different functionalities of this package.
+gravitas comes with an interactive webpage, which lets you go through the different functionalities of this package.
 To try it, simply use gravitas::run\_app().

 ## Get started